TryingToBeSmart/CST-321-Activity-3/README.md

 The primary focus is on simulating a hung child process and detecting and handling it appropriately using signals.

-Semaphore Management
+Semaphore Management:
-A semaphore is utilized to control access to a shared resource between the parent and child processes.
-The semaphore is initialized with a count of 1, ensuring mutual exclusion.
+- A semaphore is utilized to control access to a shared resource between the parent and child processes.
+- The semaphore is initialized with a count of 1, ensuring mutual exclusion.

-Child Process Behavior
+Child Process Behavior:
-The child process demonstrates a simulated hung state by acquiring the semaphore lock and then entering a sleep state for an extended period.
-This behavior mimics a process that becomes unresponsive or stuck.
+- The child process demonstrates a simulated hung state by acquiring the semaphore lock and then entering a sleep state for an extended period.
+- This behavior mimics a process that becomes unresponsive or stuck.

-Parent Process Monitoring
+Parent Process Monitoring:
-The parent process is responsible for monitoring the child process's state.
+- The parent process is responsible for monitoring the child process's state.
 It attempts to acquire the semaphore within a time frame.
 If unsuccessful, it initiates a timer thread to check for a hung child process.
-Upon detection of a hung state, it sends a signal to terminate the child process.
+- Upon detection of a hung state, it sends a signal to terminate the child process.

-Signal Handling
+Signal Handling:
-Signal handlers are implemented to facilitate communication between the parent and child processes.
+- Signal handlers are implemented to facilitate communication between the parent and child processes.
 Upon receiving specific signals, such as SIGUSR1, the child process terminates gracefully.
-Additionally, the parent process utilizes signals to verify the child process's liveness.
+- The parent process utilizes signals to verify the child process's liveness.

+Video:
 [![Semaphores Video screenshot](./screenshots/semaphores_video_screenshots.png)](https://www.loom.com/share/3c850a3861e74ee7bf551d7177bf6acf?sid=c104a135-095b-497c-99eb-c817df78de10)